Jun-Lizst/icSHAPE-pipe/README.md

     genSHAPEToBedGraph          Convert genome-base SHAPE to bedGraph for visualization

     [Quanlity control]
-    readDistributionStatistic   Statistic the number of reads are mapped samStatistics               Statistic where the reads mapped to with sam or bam file countRT                     Count RT and BD of each replicates plotGenomeRTRepCor          Plot a boxplot to show how well the replicate RT combine_gTab_SHAPE          Combine two replicate .gTab file
+    readDistributionStatistic   Statistic the number of reads are mapped samStatistics               Statistic where the reads mapped to with sam or bam file transSHAPEStatistics        Statistics the RNA distribution of transcript-based SHAPE countRT                     Count RT and BD of each replicates plotGenomeRTRepCor          Plot a boxplot to show how well the replicate RT combine_gTab_SHAPE          Combine two replicate .gTab file